Disclosure: This post is in partnership with Electrical Safety Authority. As always, opinions are all mine.

 For children under 15 years old, the majority of electrical injuries happen at home.
 Prevent small fingers and hands from getting shocked or burned by replacing frayed cords, replacing missing or broken outlet covers and keeping little hands from plugging and unplugging things until they are old enough to understand the dangers.

 Our kids watch and absorb everything we do.
 If we can show them how to use electrical devices and appliances safely, they are more likely to be cautious and safe when we aren’t watching.
+Unfortunately, we can’t protect our kids outside of our home completely, we can give them the tools to be aware but it may not be enough if they come across something that has an electrical fault.
+If they do and it is in a public/business area, you can bring about a multimeter lawsuit to that business, and hope that this brings about better safety protocols.

 Win a $50 Lowe’s store gift card!!